swatts204/Final-Assignment/README.md

 As a Sneaker Expert I want to add comments and discussion topics so that I can interact with other Sneaker Experts.

-As an Admin I want to delete sneaker profiles so that I can monitor the application.
+As an Admin I want to delete sneaker profiles so that I can get rid of duplicates.

-As an Admin I want to edit any sneaker profile so that I can make corrections.
+As an Admin I want to edit any sneaker profile so that I can make corrections and updates.

-As an Admin I want to delete posts and comments inside of forums to monitor discussions.

 As a NON-REGISTERED user I want to search information about specific sneakers.

-As a NON-REGISTERED user I want to read posts and threads inside of the forum.
+As a NON-REGISTERED user I want to see upcoming release dates.

 As a NON-REGISTERED user I can not post topics or comments inside of the forum.

+As a NON-REGISTERED user I can not add a sneaker profile.